davideLeoncini/Experiment/README.md

-A Unity preject where I experiment, do research and make little games
+A Unity preject where I experiment on some topic I'm missing in my programmer vocabulary ...and sometimes make little games.

-In this project there is:
+In this repository there is:
 <ul>
   <li>Pickup and throw physical dice</li>
   <li>15Puzzle game</li>